nicolaegues/OT2_group_project/docs/basic_example.rst

 colouring along with water to produce a pre-defined target colour.
 One thing to note is that the water acts as a dilution agent and will not be included as a parameter in the search space for the optimisation algorithm.
-Instead the volume of water is calculated as the remaining volume in a well after the red, green and blue food colouring have been added.
-The experimental setup could be as shown below.
+Instead, the volume of water is calculated as the remaining volume in a well after the red, yellow and blue food colouring volumes have been calculated.
+The experimental setup is shown below.

 .. figure:: _static/example-setup.png
     :alt: Example Experimental Setup